IIGROUP/MM-CelebA-HQ-Dataset/README.md

 * **CelebAMask-HQ** manually-annotated masks with the size of 512 x 512 and 19 classes including all facial components and accessories such as skin, nose, eyes, eyebrows, ears, mouth, lip, hair, hat, eyeglass, earring, necklace, neck, and cloth.
 It was collected by the following paper :<br/>
 Lee *et. al.*, "MaskGAN: Towards Diverse and Interactive Facial Image Manipulation", in Computer Vision and Pattern Recognition (CVPR), 2020

-## License and Citation
+## Citation

-If you find the dataset and pretrained models helpful for your research, please consider to cite:
+If you find the dataset, processing scripts, and pretrained models useful for your research, please consider citing our paper:

 ```bibtex
 @inproceedings{xia2021tedigan,